 *Average length of stay

-With an emphasis on innovation, Parkview has developed multiple programs aimed at enhancing quality of care, efficiency and patient satisfaction.
-Below are two examples of Parkview clinical programs that are improving patient care and outcomes:
+Parkview has developed multiple programs aimed at enhancing quality of care, efficiency and patient satisfaction.
+Below are examples of clinical programs that are improving patient care and outcomes:

 Sepsis is caused by a bacterial infection that can begin anywhere in the body and lead to serious health complications.
-Working together with physicians and nurses, Parkview has implemented a sepsis protocol that provides for early detection of sepsis and therapies through a standardized approach to reduce mortality and reduce the number of patients who develop a severe sepsis condition.
+Parkview’s sepsis protocol provides for early detection of sepsis and therapies through a standardized approach to reduce mortality and reduce the number of patients who develop a severe sepsis condition.
 The protocol has resulted in mortality rates dropping to 18.6% in 2011, compared to 37.5% in 2010.